clarkehardy/geviewer/README.md

 ### Features

-* **Physics visualization:** See color-coded particle trajectories in a 3D-rendered detector
+* **Physics-focused visuals:** See color-coded particle trajectories in a 3D-rendered detector

 * **Intuitive controls:** Use your mouse to rotate, zoom, pan, and interact with the geomery